 Here is a look at some Independence Day weather statistics for Dayton, with data going back to 1893.
-As can be seen in the data below, there has been a fairly wide spectrum of temperatures and precipitation on Independence Day in Dayton, but it has generally been dry with high temperatures in the 80s and low temperatures in the 60s.
+As can be seen in the data below, there has been a fairly wide spectrum of temperatures and precipitation on Independence Day in Dayton, but high temperatures have generally been in the 80s and low temperatures in the 60s.
 It is also not uncommon to see some rain in Dayton on Independence Day.

 Warmest High Temperature: 104 degrees (1897)